titiespada/backend-coding-challenge/solution/README.md

 To get the application up and running, you will need to:

 1. Compile the client (exec the command over the project root directory): `gulp dev`
-2. Run the server (exec the command over the solution directory): `mvn spring-boot:run`
+2. Run the server (exec the command over the solution directory): `mvn clean spring-boot:run`

-IMPORTANT
+3. Run the tests (exec the command over the solution directory): `mvn clean test`

-====
+# Future Improvements

-To avoid unconcious bias, we aim to have your submission reviewed anonymously by one of our engineering team.
-Please try and avoid adding personal details to this document such as your name, or using pronouns that might indicate your gender.
+*   Erro Handling: to give feedback to the client side in case of error (this would be a change in server and in the client side).